-Top New York plastic surgeon Dr. Darrick Antell is board certified in plastic surgery, emphasizing aesthetic / cosmetic surgery.
-One of the procedures he performs is the Mini Facelift.
+Top New York plastic surgeon Dr. Darrick Antell is board-certified in plastic surgery, emphasizing aesthetic cosmetic surgery.
+One of the procedures he commonly performs is the Mini Facelift.

-Mini Facelifts can improve the most visible signs of aging and are particularly valuable on younger patients in their forties and fifties.
-Mini Facelifts are appropriate for people who show aging in the mid-face and do not have a severe amount of excess skin around their jaw line and neck.
+Mini Facelifts can improve the most visible signs of aging and are particularly valuable for younger patients in their 40s and 50s.
+Mini Facelifts are appropriate for people who show aging in the mid-face and do not have a severe amount of excess skin around their jawline and neck.
 If you are considering a short-scar facelift, this section will give you a basic understanding of the procedure.

 Considering a Mini Facelift

-If you're considering a Mini Facelift, this section will give you a basic understanding of the procedure when it can help, how it's performed, and what results you can expect.
-It can't answer all of your questions because a lot depends on the individual patient and the surgeon.
-Please ask your plastic surgeon about anything you don't understand.
+If a Mini Facelift sounds appealing, this information will give you a basic understanding of the procedure: when it can help, how it's performed, and what results you can expect.

 The best candidates for a Mini Facelift

-The Mini Facelift is particularly valuable on younger patients in their forties, fifties and secondary facelifts.
+The Mini Facelift is particularly valuable for younger patients in their 40s and 50s, or as a secondary facelift.
 It can be combined with liposuction in the neck area to give a remarkable overall improvement.

 Is there a risk with Facelift Surgery?